gini/gini-vision-lib-ios/Documentation/source/QR Code scanning guide.md

 Handle the Payment Data
 ----------------------

-Once the QR Code has been detected and the user has tapped the button to use it, the payment data is returned.
-In order to handle the Payment Data from the QR Code, on the one hand if you are using the _Screen API_ you have to implement the delegate method `GiniVisionDelegate.didDetect(qrDocument:)` to get the `GiniQRCodeDocument`.
+Once the QR code has been detected and the user has tapped the button to use it, the payment data is returned.
+In order to handle the Payment Data from the QR code, on one hand if you are using the _Screen API_ you have to implement the delegate method `GiniVisionDelegate.didDetect(qrDocument:)` to get the `GiniQRCodeDocument`.
 ```swift
 func didDetect(qrDocument: GiniQRCodeDocument) {
 	let paymentParameters = qrDocument.extractedParameters